 • Mandatory travel insurance

-Day 1: Those arriving early in the day in sunny Tel Aviv can head to Yarkon Park for an epic weekly acro-jam to warm up for the week!
+Day 3 / Day 1: Let’s get retreating!
+We’ll pack up and head to Tel Aviv, where those on the pre-rereat extension will enjoy some down-time waiting for the rest of the pack to arrive.
+Those eager to start exploring sunny Tel Aviv can head to Yarkon Park for an epic weekly acro-jam to warm up for the week!
 Once everyone’s accounted for, we’ll get together at our hostel headquarters for a rooftop yin yoga class designed to stretch out all the tired travel muscles followed by welcome libations at the hostel bar.
 Next, we’ll head over to dinner in a secret garden restaurant to get to know your fellow aerial artists.

-Day 8: It’s time to say shalom to Israel — for now!
+Day 11 / Day 9: Whew, that was a blast!
+It’s time to say shalom to Israel — for now!